TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

       1. mappings: contains all the mapping files.
       2. pipeline: contains all the codes, scripts used to transform the diaspora database into rdf.

-# Install prerequisites and dependencies:
+# Installation prerequisites and dependencies:
-  ## steps to install Jenkins:
+  ## steps to install GraphDB as a desktop installation:
-     - For installing jenkins; you shoud have:
-       - 256 MB of RAM
-       - 1 GB of drive space (although 10 GB is a recommended minimum if running Jenkins as a Docker container)
+  Go to [GraphDB](https://www.ontotext.com/products/graphdb/graphdb-free/) Free and request your GraphDB copy.
+You will receive an email with the download link.
+  For windows, follow the steps:
+     - Download your GraphDB .exe file.
+     - Double-click the application file and follow the on-screen installer prompts.
+     - Locate the GraphDB application in the Windows Start menu and start the database.
+The GraphDB Server and Workbench open at http://localhost:7200/.